 Wouter H., a technical team lead network & security at Missing Piece BV, notes, "Any alert that we get is an actionable alert.
 Immediately, there is information that we can just click through, see the point in time, what happened, what caused it, and what automatic actions were taken.
 We can then choose to take any manual actions, if we want, or start our investigation.
 We're no longer looking at digging into information or wading through hundreds of incidents.
 There's a list which says where the status is assigned, e.g., under investigation or investigation finished.
 That is all in the console.
 It has taken away a lot of the administration, which we would normally be doing, and integrated it into the console for us."

-Cisco Secure Endpoint is ranked 4th in Endpoint Protection for Business (EPP) with 12 reviews while Microsoft Defender for Endpoint is ranked 3rd in Endpoint Protection for Business (EPP) with 112 reviews.
-Cisco Secure Endpoint is rated 9.0, while Microsoft Defender for Endpoint is rated 8.0.
-The top reviewer of Cisco Secure Endpoint writes "We have gained more visibility into what's going on because it detects a lot of threats".
+Cisco Secure Endpoint is ranked 5th in EPP (Endpoint Protection for Business) with 13 reviews while Microsoft Defender for Endpoint is ranked 2nd in EPP (Endpoint Protection for Business) with 121 reviews.
+Cisco Secure Endpoint is rated 8.6, while Microsoft Defender for Endpoint is rated 8.0.
+The top reviewer of Cisco Secure Endpoint writes "Makes it possible to see a threat once and block it across all endpoints and your entire security platform".
 On the other hand, the top reviewer of Microsoft Defender for Endpoint writes "Enables ingestion of events directly into your SIEM/SOAR, but requires integration with all Defender products to work optimally".
-Cisco Secure Endpoint is most compared with CrowdStrike Falcon, SentinelOne, Cortex XDR by Palo Alto Networks, Carbon Black CB Defense and Kaspersky Endpoint Security for Business, whereas Microsoft Defender for Endpoint is most compared with CrowdStrike Falcon, Symantec Endpoint Security, Sophos Intercept X, Cortex XDR by Palo Alto Networks and Malwarebytes.
+Cisco Secure Endpoint is most compared with Cortex XDR by Palo Alto Networks, CrowdStrike Falcon, SentinelOne, Carbon Black CB Defense and Symantec Endpoint Security, whereas Microsoft Defender for Endpoint is most compared with Sophos Intercept X, CrowdStrike Falcon, Symantec Endpoint Security, Cortex XDR by Palo Alto Networks and Malwarebytes.
 See our Cisco Secure Endpoint vs. Microsoft Defender for Endpoint report.